jchr1st/workshop_howto/vbootcamps/fmmtips.rst

 FMM Planning Tips
 +++++++++++++++++

-Plan 1-2 months ahead – Reviewing the data of MKTG cluster reservations, we typically see a lot of availability 30-45 days out.
+Plan 1-2 months ahead – Reviewing the data of Marketing cluster reservations, we typically see a lot of availability 30-45 days out.
 Where possible, planning Bootcamps 45+ days in advance will help ensure the availability of cluster resources.

 Aim for 12-15 attendees per Bootcamp - We recommend keeping these to 12-15 attendees so that the SE can maintain a personalized discussion with attendees.